Skip to content

 iterable

-The iterable to partition.
+The iterable to stripe across replicas.

 TYPE: Iterable[T]